convox/docs/docs/help/troubleshooting.md

 Common build errors and their causes:

-- **`no such file: convox.yml`** -- Your application directory does not contain a `convox.yml` (or `docker-compose.yml`).
+- **`no such file: convox.yml`**: Your application directory does not contain a `convox.yml` (or `docker-compose.yml`).
 Ensure the manifest file exists in the root of your build context.
-- **`reading manifest` or `loading manifest`** -- Your `convox.yml` has syntax errors.
+- **`reading manifest` or `loading manifest`**: Your `convox.yml` has syntax errors.
 Validate the YAML before deploying.
-- **ECR authentication failures** (`ecr auth token`, `empty authorization data`) -- AWS credentials are missing, expired, or lack ECR permissions.
+- **ECR authentication failures** (`ecr auth token`, `empty authorization data`): AWS credentials are missing, expired, or lack ECR permissions.
 ECR tokens expire after 12 hours, so long-running build environments may encounter this.
-- **Image pull failures** (`could not pull <image>`) -- The base image in your Dockerfile is unavailable.
+- **Image pull failures** (`could not pull <image>`): The base image in your Dockerfile is unavailable.
 Verify the image name/tag and that your build environment has network access to the registry.

 ```bash
 $ convox builds -a myapp